Liao dynasty: Daozong (1055–1101)

 The new empress remained barren so Daozong decided upon Jun's son, Yelü Yanxi, as heir.
 In 1079 when the emperor was about to leave on his winter hunting trip, Yelü Yixin tried to persuade him to leave his grandson behind.
 Various courtiers hostile to him immediately protested this and convinced Daozong to take his grandson with him.
 This incident seemed to finally awaken the emperor to Yixin's true nature.
 In 1080 Yixin was demoted and sent to Xingzhong.
 A year later he was found guilty of trading prohibited goods with a foreign state and sentenced to death.
 Zhang Xiaojie and the new empress were both exiled from the capital, although Zhang would later be allowed to return and died peacefully in the late 1080s.
 From then on, Yanxi was carefully groomed for the throne.
 In 1086 Daozong showed him the armour and weapons of Abaoji and Emperor Taizong of Liao, describing to him the hardships of the campaigns on which the dynasty was founded.
 A few weeks later Yanxi underwent a rebirth ceremony.
 In 1088 he was assigned to his first office.
 A year later he was married and sons were born in 1089 and 1093.

 Economically the Liao dynasty suffered greatly from natural disasters during Daozong's reign.
 Starting from 1065, not a year went by without an area being struck by some natural disaster.
 At first it was mainly the southern agricultural regions that were effected but in the 1080s and 1090s, the tribal areas also seem to have experienced immense suffering, resulting in displaced families and vagrants.
 The government constantly lost revenue due to payments of relief and the granting of tax exemptions.
 In 1074, the Eastern Capital region was hit by severe flooding, after which orders were given to construct flood control works.
 This was opposed on grounds that the necessary labor levies involved would cause even greater hardship and unrest.
-In the winter of 1082–3, unusually heavy snowfall killed up to 60–70 percent of tribal livestock and horses.
+In the winter of 1082–83, unusually heavy snowfall killed up to 60–70 per cent of tribal livestock and horses.